SENG480/midterm-review/README.md

 **Every system has an architecture.**

-"The software architecture of a system is the set of structures needed to reason about the system, which comprise the software elements, relations among them, and properties of both.""
+"The software architecture of a system is the set of structures needed to reason about the system, which comprise the software elements, relations among them, and properties of both."

 **Why do we care?**